 Attention to your quality of movement and a moderate tempo makes crunches most effective for muscle building.
 Quickly lifting and lowering your torso to burn more calories misses the point of the movement, which is to strengthen the rectus abdominis and obliques.

 When you move methodically, you're able to visualize the muscles contracting as you curl up.
 The contraction is really the key to the exercise.
 Quick, rigorous movement also makes it more likely that you'll strain your neck by pulling too hard on the back of your head and drawing your chin in toward your chest.

 Better Ways to Burn Calories

 If you're crunching in an attempt to slim your middle, alter your strategy.
-Crunches, and other abdomen-specific moves, don't burn much fat.
+Crunches, and other abdomen-specific moves, don't burn much fat according to an article by exercise scientist Len Kravitz, PhD, of the University of New Mexico.
 They build muscle in your midsection, but you'll never see that washboard as long as it's covered with a layer of pudge.

 Cardio exercise helps you burn calories and mobilize fat stores to slim down.
 Running, hiking, cycling and dance fitness are better ways to burn fat than crunching.
 To build the strongest abs, do more than just crunches.
 Build strength in your entire core, which encompasses your hips and back, as well as in the rest of your body to burn calories more efficiently every day.

 Regular total-body strength workouts change your body composition to have more muscle and less fat so your metabolism increases.
 Do at least two total-body strength sessions per week.
 These sessions might include crunches, but also involve training the other major muscle groups of the back, chest, arms, shoulders, hips and legs.